 This is the one skill our students are constantly using.
 We teach our students to copy their own slides or text before making major modifications just in case they mess up and need to try again.

 Teach your students to highlight the text and then use the right click feature on their mouse or trackpad to choose cut, copy or paste.
-Make sure your students understand the different between the terms.
+Make sure your students understand the difference between the terms.

 Once your students understand these features, teach students the keyboard shortcuts which can be very handy.